runebookai/tome/README.md

 # Tome

-Tome is the simplest way to get started with local LLMs and MCP.
-Tome manages your MCP servers so there's no fiddling with uv/npm or json files - connect it to Ollama (or OpenAI/Gemini), find an MCP server via our [Smithery](https://smithery.ai) marketplace integration (or paste your own uvx/npx command), and chat with an MCP-powered model in seconds.
+Tome is the simplest way to get started with LLMs and MCP.
+Tome manages your MCP servers so there's no fiddling with uv/npm or json files - connect it to Ollama or OpenAI/Gemini, find an MCP server via our [Smithery](https://smithery.ai) marketplace integration (or paste your own uvx/npx command), and chat with an MCP-powered model in seconds.

 This is a Technical Preview so bear in mind things will be rough around the edges.
 [Join us on Discord](https://discord.gg/9CH6us29YA) to share tips, tricks, and issues you run into.
 Star this repo to stay on top of updates and feature releases!